dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/tracing-overview.md

 ## Configuration

-Dapr uses [probabilistic sampling](https://opencensus.io/tracing/sampling/probabilistic/) as defined by OpenCensus.
+Dapr uses probabilistic sampling.
 The sample rate defines the probability a tracing span will be sampled and can have a value between 0 and 1 (inclusive).
-The deafault sample rate is 0.0001 (i.e. 1 in 10,000 spans is sampled).
+The default sample rate is 0.0001 (i.e. 1 in 10,000 spans is sampled).

 To change the default tracing behavior, use a configuration file (in self hosted mode) or a Kubernetes configuration object (in Kubernetes mode).
 For example, the following configuration object changes the sample rate to 1 (i.e. every span is sampled), and sends trace using Zipkin protocol to the Zipkin server at http://zipkin.default.svc.cluster.local